 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023 4.1.4 V-Dem Indicators - The Media Instructions to the coders (as shown in the surveys) V-DEM 4.1 V-DEM COUNTRY-YEAR: V-DEM FULL+OTHERS v14 Media: Two types of media are distinguished in this section: (1) print (newspapers and magazines) and broadcast (radio and television), and (2) online media.
+COUNTRY-YEAR AGGREGATION: Day-weighted mean CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+CITATION.
+Temstem et al. (2024), Coppedge et al. (2025b) YEARS: 1789-2024 4.1.4 V-Dem Indicators - The Media Instructions to the coders (as shown in the surveys) Media: Two types of media are distinguished in this section: (1) print (newspapers and magazines) and broadcast (radio and television), and (2) online media.
 We ask that you evaluate these categories as a whole.
 Thus, "the print and broadcast media" can provide a wide range of perspectives in a country even when individual publications or programs take a consistently narrow perspective.
 Historical clarification: Two types of media are distinguished in this section: (1) print (newspapers and magazines) and (2) broadcast (radio) media.
 The latter is, however, only for reference to the contemporary era, and should of course be ignored before it appeared.
 But when applicable, we ask that you evaluate these categories as a whole.
 If there is no print or broadcast media at all in a given time period, leave the following questions blank (missing) for this time period.
 Please also explicitly note in the comments section at the end for which years there was no print or broadcast media at all.
-4.1.4.1 Government censorship effort - Media (v2mecenefm) Long tag: vdem\cy\v2mecenefm Original tag: v2mecenefm Dataset citation: Coppedge et al. (2024), Pemstein, Marquardt, Tzelgov, Wang, Medzihorsky, Krusell, Miri & von Römer (2023b) Merge scores:
+4.1.4.1 Government censorship effort - Media (v2mecenefm) Long tag: vdem_cy_v2mecenefm Original tag: v2mecenefm Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b) Merge scores:

-Non-missing observations in original unit: Sum: 19143, Percent: 69.47 Non-missing observations in chosen unit: Sum: 19143, Percent: 64.25 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:
+Non-missing observations in original unit: Sum: 20445, Percent: 73.72 Non-missing observations in chosen unit: Sum: 20445, Percent: 68.21 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:

-VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Does the government directly or indirectly attempt to censor the print or broadcast media?
+VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Does the government directly or indirectly attempt to censor the print or broadcast media?
 CLARIFICATION: Indirect forms of censorship might include politically motivated awarding of broadcast frequencies, withdrawal of financial support, influence over printing facilities and distribution networks, selected distribution of advertising, onerous registration requirements, prohibitive tariffs, and bribery.
 We are not concerned with censorship of non-political topics such as child pornography, statements offensive to a particular religion, or defamatory speech unless this sort of censorship is used as a pretext for censoring political speech.
+RESPONSES:
-RESPONSES: 0: Attempts to censor are direct and routine.

-1: Attempts to censor are indirect but nevertheless routine.
-2: Attempts to censor are direct but limited to especially sensitive issues.
-3: Attempts to censor are indirect and limited to especially sensitive issues.
-4: The government rarely attempts to censor major media in any way, and when such exceptional attempts are discovered, the responsible officials are usually punished.
+- 0: Attempts to censor are direct and routine. - 1: Attempts to censor are indirect but nevertheless routine. - 2: Attempts to censor are direct but limited to especially sensitive issues. - 3: Attempts to censor are indirect and limited to especially sensitive issues. - 4: The government rarely attempts to censor major media in any way, and when such exceptional attempts are discovered, the responsible officials are usually punished.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

-CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology) CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023 4.1.4.2 Internet censorship effort (v2mecenefi) Long tag: vdem\cy\v2mecenefi Original tag: v2mecenefi Dataset citation: Coppedge et al. (2024), Pemstein, Marquardt, Tzelgov, Wang, Medzihorsky, Krusell, Miri & von Römer (2023b) Merge scores:
+CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology)

+COUNTRY-YEAR AGGREGATION: Day-weighted mean

+CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).

+YEARS: 1789-2024

+4.1.4.2 Internet censorship effort (v2mecenefi)

+Long tag: vdem_cy_v2mecenefi

+Original tag: v2mecenefi

+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

+Merge scores:

-Non-missing observations in original unit: Sum: 5048, Percent: 18.32 Non-missing observations in chosen unit: Sum: 5048, Percent: 16.94 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:
+Non-missing observations in original unit: Sum: 5227, Percent: 18.85 Non-missing observations in chosen unit: Sum: 5227, Percent: 17.44 Lost observations in chosen unit: Sum: 0 Percent: 0 Description: